DevExpress-Examples/maui-collectionview-long-tap/README.md

 ## A. Header

 ### Anatomy
-The header area displays a list header that you can click to opens detail list.
+Users can click the header area to access the complete list.

 <img width="50%" src="https://user-images.githubusercontent.com/12169834/223118601-0386f5c7-fd4c-4fe1-a03d-775b5e12a9e6.png"/>

 ### Behavior

-Follow the steps below to open the full list of items on header click:
+Follow the steps below to handle header clicks and implement navigation to the screen with the complete list of items:

-1. Call the [Routing.RegisterRoute](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.controls.routing.registerroute?view=net-maui-7.0#microsoft-maui-controls-routing-registerroute(system-string-system-type)) method to register the page that contains the full list of items:
+1. Call the [Routing.RegisterRoute](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.controls.routing.registerroute?view=net-maui-7.0#microsoft-maui-controls-routing-registerroute(system-string-system-type)) method to register the page that contains the complete list of items:

     ```csharp
     public partial class App : Application {